 When you apply to Loughborough, you will be registered as an exchange student in a host School/Department.
 This is usually the School/Department with which your home institution has a student exchange agreement.

 It is our expectation that you will participate in a full credit-bearing modules whilst at Loughborough (usually 30 ECTS credits per semester), but the requirements will vary according to your chosen subject area.
-When completing your learning agreement it is, therefore, recommended that you follow the advice provided by your home institution and that you consult Loughborough University's Module Catalogue, which can be found at the link below.
+When completing your learning agreement it is, therefore, recommended that you follow the advice provided by your home institution and that you consult Loughborough University's Module Catalogue, linked below.

 If you have any queries about Loughborough University modules, please contact the respective School/Department Exchange Co-ordinator.

 Please note that this section is relevant to European (Erasmus+) students.

 ECTS credits are a value allocated to course units to describe the student workload required to complete them.
 They reflect the quantity of work each course requires in relation to the total quantity of work required to complete a full year of academic study.

 - 60 credits represent one year of study